tempvoxels-web/OaklandsAPI/README.md

 - `GetRemote()` Returns an object (and the object class) that can be called with `:FireServer()` or `:InvokeServer()`.
 - `GetAll()` Returns a table containing every successfully resolved remote.
-- `HashToRemote()` Converts a hashed remote UUID back into its original remote name (also returns class).
+- `HashToRemote()` Converts a hashed remote UUID back into its original remote name (also returns its class).
 <br>

 - The dehasher output warnings go as followed: